zlatozar/etudes/ComputerSimulation/InstructionSet.md

 The character at the effective address is extended 24 bits to the left with zeros and added to the value in register R1 with the result loaded into R1.
 The sum is compared to zero to set the CCR.
-If overflow occurs, only the O bit of the CCR is set.
+If _overflow occurs_, only the O bit of the CCR is set.

 ### 55. SR